khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

         // new LobbyData is sent and this method is run.
     }

-    public AgentResponse NextMove(GameState gameState)
+    public BotResponse NextMove(GameState gameState)
     {
         // Define behaviour of your bot in this method.
         // This method will be called every game tick with most recent game state.
-        // Use AgentResponse to return your action for each game tick.
+        // Use BotResponse to return your action for each game tick.

-        return AgentResponse.Pass();
+        return BotResponse.Pass();
     }

     public void OnGameEnd(GameEnd gameEnd)